scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ![Overview](images/overview.png)

-As shown in the diagram, both services access a small coordinator database used for the Consensus Commit protocol.
+As shown in the diagram, both services access a small Coordinator database used for the Consensus Commit protocol.
 The database is service-independent and exists for managing transaction metadata for Consensus Commit in a highly available manner.

-In the sample application, for ease of setup and explanation, we co-locate the coordinator database in the same Cassandra instance of the Order Service.
-Alternatively, you can manage the coordinator database as a separate database.
+In the sample application, for ease of setup and explanation, we co-locate the Coordinator database in the same Cassandra instance of the Order Service.
+Alternatively, you can manage the Coordinator database as a separate database.

 {% capture notice--info %}
 **Note**